 Once you have determined what generation bike you have, it is time to remove the appropriate battery panel and reveal the controller.
 Once the screws are removed from the respective panels they will pull straight out revealing the controller behind.
 When removing or reinstalling the upper panel, it can be helpful to use the key to guide the lock/ panel into position.

 Once the panel is removed the controller will be directly behind it.
 The controller can slide out as there is nothing retaining it beyond the panel.
 Along with frame design, controllers have changed as well and the LMT'D and Core-5 both use different ones.
 While they may vary slightly the following tips are true for all controllers:

-- Pay attention to how the controller was originally sitting in the bike.
+- Pay attention to how the controller was originally placed within the bike.
 The cables come out one end of the controller and for ease of reassembly, it is often best to put it back in the same configuration.

-- When changing out a whole controller it is best to move the connections over one at at time till done.
+- When changing out a whole controller it is best to move the connections over one at a time until complete.

 - Mark the new controller with tape or marker before starting.
 That way there are not mix-ups during the switch.